 grew more and more determined to eliminate the Northern Tribes as a threat, manouvers in the field were not always handled with the most efficiency, often due to the rigid structure of the Feudal Power-structure and the fact that Emperors were absolute rulers and (nearly) always had the final say, regardless of their talents or, military experience and even

-near Datong the incompetent Zhu Houzao, Emperor Zhengde irresponsibily and unnecessarily exposed himself to a fast moving horde
+near Datong the incompetent Zhu Houzao, Emperor Zhengde (Reign: 1505 AD - 1521 AD), a man usually depicted as none to bright and not very talented, irresponsibily and unnecessarily exposed himself to a fast moving horde

 View of Old housing Estate underneath the City Walls of Datong.

-In 1649 AD, technically during the Ching Dynasty Reign, but a period of
+In 1649 AD, technically during the Qing Dynasty Reign, but a period of

 instability and lawlessness in outlying area's of the Empire, Datong was sacked and nearly wiped out.
 As a vital strategic stronghold the City and City Walls were immediatly rebuilt by the Ching, who went on to rule for two-and-a-half more centuries.